drufball/yosai/_drafts/seige.md

 A flash of annoyance crossed the soldier's face as they started the story over.
 "Yes, sir.
 I'm the new leader of the southern detachment.
 Umako is dead.

-"We were traveling north, escorting the heavy weaponry you had built.
+"We were traveling north, escorting the heavy weaponry you built.
 While we were crossing the mountains we were ambushed and eventually overrun.
 We were forced to abandon the weapons.

 "We've been fleeing north ever since, taking heavy losses.
 About 80 of us are still alive.
-Of that, probably only 60 are able to fight.
+Of that, probably 60 are able to fight.
 The enemy forces are no more than a couple days behind us."

 Hideyo's face was stern and hard to read.
-Since taking over the rebellion, she had become increasingly detached.
+Since taking over the rebellion, she had become increasingly detached and calculating.
 The timid woman had been scoured away as she fought desperately to protect Yoshinobu's legacy.
 "80 survivors from an initial force of 300.
 And armed with our heavy weaponry, no less.
 This must have been quite the force.
 Kitsune?"

 The man nodded.
 "Not just the foxes, though.
 Tengu as well.
 Plus a couple dragons."